-In this task type, the student works with the Test Examiner to write a short story.
+In this task type, students work with the Test Examiner to write a short story.
 A picture related to the story is included, as well as an introductory sentence and an incomplete sentence.
-The student writes letters, a word, and a complete sentence about the story.
+Students write letters, a word, and a complete sentence about the story.

-Aligned 2012 ELD Standards: PI.A.2, PI.C.10 $^{5}$
+Aligned 2012 ELD Standards: PI.A.2, PI.C.104